4 Way Stop Sign Accidents

 The maximum fine in Arizona for a stop sign violation is $250, plus surcharges.
 A conviction could also add two demerit points to your driving record.
 If you’re in an accident due to not stopping, you could get a reckless driving conviction or even vehicular homicide charges if a person is killed.

-If you find yourself needing an experienced Arizona lawyer in the event you’re involved in a stop sign accident, please give us a call at Gerber Injury call for a free consultation.
+If you are injured in an accident in Phoenix Arizona or the surrounding area, you need a winning Attorney now.
+Please give us a call at Gerber Injury Law for a free consultation.

 A Winning Attorney?